tempranova/turtlerp/README.md

 - // Need to test all iffy characters -- if any bad ones cause an error, it'll error EVERYONE (tested `~!@#$%^&*()-_=+[]\{}|;':",./<>?`)
 - More comprehensive tests are worthwhile on bad characters
 - Testing tooltips across different game situations (in raids, parties, bgs, etc)
+- Test when drunk (SLURRED_SPEECH)

 Bugs

-- 1000+ character descriptions getting cut off in scrollbar
 - Difficult to replicate bug with tooltip "getting stuck" from an item
 - Framerate issues when opening tooltips? reported 2s lag
-- Test when drunk (SLURRED_SPEECH)
-- Slight adjustment in PvP text size when icon added while PvP enabled
+- Slight adjustment in PvP text padding/spacing when icon added while PvP enabled

 Next Up